Women in Burundi

 Batwa women with traditional pots.
 In the Commune of Kiganda, Muramvya Province in July 2007.

-Following the recommendations of a Universal Periodic Review (UPR) in 2008, Burundi ratified the International Convention for the Protection of All Persons from Enforced Disappearance (ICCPED), Optional Protocol to the Convention on the Elimination of All Forms of Discrimination Against Women (OP-CEDAW), and the Optional Protocol to the Convention Against Torture (OPCAT).
+Following the recommendations of a Universal Periodic Review (UPR) in 2008, Burundi ratified the International Convention for the Protection of All Persons from Enforced Disappearance (ICPPED), Optional Protocol to the Convention on the Elimination of All Forms of Discrimination Against Women (OP-CEDAW), and the Optional Protocol to the Convention Against Torture (OPCAT).

 However, women are underrepresented in power structures.
 The phenomenon of sexual violence, particularly against women and children, is common in the country.
 The Initiative for Peacebuilding noted in a 2010 study on gender issues in Burundi that there is a strong correlation between areas of intense military activity and high instances of sexual violence.

 Culture

 Rural women greet each other in a complex musical form called akazehe, chanting an interlocking vocal rhythm that communicates feelings and narratives about their everyday lives.

 Women's political participation in Burundi

 History

 Women in Burundi secured the right to vote in 1961.
 By the time women in Burundi had the right to vote, almost 80% of women around the world had won the fight for suffrage.

 Burundi has gone through many political changes since its independence from Belgium in 1962.
 A failed coup in 1993, ethnic violence between Hutus and Tutsis, and a civil war all were impacted by and affected the role of women in politics.
 While in other countries around Sub-Saharan Africa the United Nations was facilitating democratization efforts in the 1990s, efforts in Burundi were focused on stabilization due to violence and instability following the 1993 democratic elections.
 Women and girls were disproportionately the most affected group during Burundi's civil war.
 However, during this time women also took on more roles in society than was previously deemed acceptable.

 Women played a major role in reconciliation efforts, humanitarian campaigns, and peace negotiations.
 In 1993, Women for Peace was created in Burundi.
 The group gained momentum and international recognition after joining the umbrella organization CAFOB (Collectif des Associations et ONGs Féminines du Burundi).
 Another important milestone for women in Burundi was the All-Party Burundi Women's Peace Conference, held in Arusha in July 2000, a month before the signing of the Arusha peace agreement.
 The conference hosted women from all different economic and social backgrounds and facilitated the drafting of gender-specific initiatives to be included in the agreement.

 In 1993, Burundi had its first female prime minister, Sylvie Kinigi.
 However, women continued to be vastly underrepresented in Burundi's government through 2005; Kinigi was the exception, not the norm.
 In 2001, women made up 15% of ministerial positions, 9% of the National Assembly, and 18% of the Senate.

 As of 2017, Burundi ranked 25th in the world in women's parliamentary representation.
 Research points to women activists and their work pushing for representation in the wake of the state's civil war as playing a key role in the nation's significant increase in women's representation.